Skip to content

 How to Delete a User Account via Settings

-Deleting a user account in Windows 11 through the Settings app is straightforward if you’re logged in as an administrator.
-Simply open Settings, go to Accounts, then select ‘Family & other users’ to find the account you wish to remove and click the ‘Remove’ button.
+Deleting a user account in Windows 11 using the Settings app is possible if you’re logged in as an administrator.
+Open Settings, navigate to Accounts, and then select ‘Family & other users’ to locate the account you want to remove.
+Click the ‘Remove’ button to finish deleting the account.

 How to Delete an Account Using Command Prompt

-You can delete a user account in Windows 11 quickly using the Command Prompt, provided you run it as an administrator.
-Open Command Prompt by searching for ‘cmd’, right-click it, and choose ‘Run as administrator’, then type ‘net user username /delete’, replacing ‘username’ with the account name.
+Deleting a user account in Windows 11 happens quickly with the Command Prompt, provided you run it as an administrator.
+Search for ‘cmd’, right-click the result, and pick ‘Run as administrator’.
+Then, type ‘net user username /delete’, making sure to replace ‘username’ with the actual account name you want to delete.

-If you’re looking for a quicker way, you can use a command.
+For a quicker method, a command can be used.
 Search for ‘cmd’ in your Start menu, then right-click and choose ‘Run as administrator.’

 Type the command below and hit Enter: